Teacher in Charge: Mr M. Isaacs.

 Students will be offered either solo or group performance opportunities to develop their performance skills as a part of the SHC Musical Roadshow - a performing arts concert which tours around local kura.
 This will support them towards presenting their group or solo performance as a part of the SHC Performing Arts Assessment Evenings later in Term 3.
 This performance will be used for the assessment of AS 1.2 Demonstrate performance skills.

-Students will complete the learning of the unit: Composing - what to do with original ideas.
+Students will also complete the learning of the unit: Composing - what to do with original ideas.
 This unit will involve broad listening, workshops, songwriting composing exercises, instrumental activities and exploring forms and expressive tools to allow the students to create an original piece of music.
 The students will be required to work either individually or collaboratively to create a digital portfolio using Ableton for the assessment AS 1.4 Shape music ideas to create an original composition.

 Term 4